shaybee22/ada-voice-assistant/README.md

 # Ada Voice Assistant 🎙️

 **Ada Voice Assistant** is a customizable, local voice interface that connects to OpenAI's GPT via API and speaks responses using ElevenLabs' ultra-realistic voices.
+This version is for Windows only, Linux version(s) will come later.

 No need to type—just talk!
 Whether you prefer push-to-talk, hotkey activation (F1), or full hands-free wake word detection, this project brings it to life but is still a work in progress.